GROUNDED

 Bruno Follador is our Bio-dynamic researcher

-Biodynamic Researcher and Mentor Bruno Follador, monitors compost temperatures.
+Biodynamic Researcher and Mentor Bruno Follador (and Cove), monitors compost temperatures.
 Fleece compost tarps help enhance temperature and moisture.

 Be Grounded for LIfe!